kubewarden/docs/docs/tasks.md

 - *Evaluate the policy*: Assess the policy and, if available, find the right configuration values to match your requirements.

-  > NOTE: Familiarity with [Kubernetes REST APIs](https://kubernetes.io/docs/reference/) is a prerequisite.
+  You will need some familiarity with the [Kubernetes REST APIs](https://kubernetes.io/docs/reference/).

   - Command: `kwctl run -r <"Kubernetes Admission request" file path> -s <"JSON document" file path> <policy URI>`